JAMA August 08, 2023

 Setting

-Population Individuals 60-85 years of age with early symptomatic Alzheimer's disease (mild cognitive impairment or mild dementia) with confirmed brain amyloid and tau pathology.
+Population Participants aged 60 to 85 years with early symptomatic Alzheimer disease (mild cognitive impairment or mild dementia) and confirmed amyloid and tau pathology via PET imaging.

-Outcome Change in integrated Alzheimer Disease Rating Scale (iADRS) score from baseline to 76 weeks.
+Outcome Change in the integrated Alzheimer Disease Rating Scale (iADRS) score from baseline to 76 weeks in the low/medium tau population.

 Study Limitations